 The former Leeds man took a while to get going, with injury problems limiting his involvement and famously forcing him off early in the 2005 Champions League final.

 However, there were bright moments before and after that night, as the Australian showed his quality fleetingly.

 Kewell’s loss in 2005 was Smicer’s gain, with the Czech winger coming off the bench and contributing to the famous comeback in Istanbul.

-His second-half goal was one of 19 he scored for the Reds in a six-year spell, though only part of that came with the number seven on his back.
+His second-half goal was one of 19 he scored for the Reds in a six-year spell, though only part of that came with the No.7 on his back.

-Liverpool’s current number seven is also their longest-serving holder of the shirt, having taken it over after arriving from Manchester City in 2015.
+Liverpool’s current No.7 is also their longest-serving holder of the shirt, having taken it over after arriving from Manchester City in 2015.

 He hasn’t always been the most exciting player, but he’s obviously been hugely important to the Reds’ growth under Jurgen Klopp, be it at full-back or in midfield.